 The loss of fishing ground caused by the proposed Project footprint can be mitigated by replenishing the fish stock in the southern waters of Penang Island.
-Higher fish stock may contribute into higher catches for the fishermen.
-In order to achieve this, several measures can be taken as follows:
+Higher fish stock may translate into higher catches for the fishermen, thus compensating for the higher cost incurred by having to fishing farther.
+In order to achieve this, several measures can be taken that include: